Sacred Sex: I’m a Beginner; Where Do I Start?

 Hormonal birth control methods (birth control pills, the depo shot, implants, progesterone-containing IUDs, the ‘Patch’, the ‘Ring’), all work by tricking your body into thinking that its already pregnant and therefore doesn’t need to ovulate.
 So just like in actual pregnancy, there may be slightly higher amounts of natural sugars in your vaginal discharge, hormonal shifts and changes in the pH that may promote vaginal imbalance and infection.

-Exposure to synthetPelvicdoucheic chemicals and cleansing products can also shift the balance and cause a reduction in the supportive bacteria.
+Exposure to synthetic chemicals and cleansing products can also shift the balance and cause a reduction in the supportive bacteria.
 Vaginal infections are commonly associated with what can be called “excessive American hygiene”, which includes the use of douche, vaginal deodorants, sprays, wipes, washes, powders, anti-bacterial soaps, deodorant soaps, body washes, bubble baths, and all of those so-called feminine hygiene products.
 These products are one of the main culprits in vaginal infections!
 Avoid them all.
 You do not need them!
 Don’t fall for the mass-marketing lies that tell you that you need to be “fresh” by using their chemical concoctions.
 You are fresh and delicious without that synthetic junk.

 While a healthy vagina produces it’s own luscious lubrication, the amount varies from woman to woman, and for any individual, from time to time.
 Arousal certainly increases the amount to some extent, which may or may not be enough.
 In general, I’m a big fan of using extra lubrication for sex play.
 Slather it on!
 And, be aware that there are a wide variety of products, some wonderful and some not so great for your vaginal garden.